ViaMarcus/AdventOfCode2021/README.md

 Day 5 was horrible to do in Excel.
 The files grew too large and is not included here, even if part one was done with it.
+It was done a bit late, but not never.

 Day 6 and 7 was done in Excel and not too bad.